 In this week’s episode, Richard Linklater returns to folky-americana…again with Apollo 10 1/2: A Space Age Childhood, while Jacques Audiard examines sexual attraction with Paris, 13th District.

 In this week’s episode, we experience both the death of cinema with Morbius, and the power of cinema with Everything Everywhere All at Once.

 In this week’s episode, Ti West ushers in his brand of indie horror to A24 and crafts something quite unexpected with X, while Domee Shi embraces the infectious energy of the noble red panda in Pixar’s Turning Red.

-In this week’s episode, Ryan and Andrew discuss their favorite films of 2020, in addition to discussing their favorite performances, best directors and best screenplays of the year, amongst other accolades.
-They also reflect on the past year in general.
+In this week’s episode, Ryan and Andrew discuss their favorite films of 2021, in addition to their favorite performances, best directors, and best screenplays of the year, amongst other accolades.

-In this week’s episode, Ryan and Andrew continue discussing a number of 2020 film releases they’ve recently caught up on, including Judas and the Black Messiah, Promising Young Woman, Synchronic, News of the World, Pieces of a Woman, and many others.
-Andrew also rants about Zack Snyder’s Justice League.
+In this week’s episode, Ryan and Andrew discuss a number of 2021 film releases they’ve recently caught up on, including The Worst Person in the World, The Eyes of Tammy Faye, House of Gucci, and numerous others.

 In this week’s episode, Ryan and Andrew take on a pair of three hour epics in the blockbuster detective noir The Batman, and the quiet, contemplative Drive My Car.

 In this week’s episode, Johnny Knoxville and the gang are, as usual, up to no good in Jackass Forever, while Sean Baker works his magic on Simon Rex in Red Rocket.
 We also discuss some of the recent controversial changes to the live Oscars telecast.